Working with processes¶

 because instead of being called explicitly by the user,

-they are called by their “parent” process
+they are called and managed by their “parent” process

 (the apply